wpswings/wallet-system-for-woocommerce/README.txt

 Requires at least: 4.6
 Tested up to: 5.8
 WC requires at least: 3.0.0
-WC tested up to: 5.5.2
+WC tested up to: 5.6.0
-Stable tag: 2.0.4
+Stable tag: 2.1.0
 Requires PHP: 5.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Wallet System for WooCommerce is digital wallet, helps registered customers purchase your products using wallet amount.
+Wallet System for WooCommerce is a digital wallet plugin.
+Using wallet amounts, registered customers can purchase WooCommerce products.

 == Description ==